apache/cloudberry-site/docs/sys-catalogs/sys-tables/pg-auth-members.md

 # pg_auth_members

 The `pg_auth_members` system catalog table in the `pg_catalog` schema shows the membership relations between roles.
 Any non-circular set of relationships is allowed.
-Because roles are system-wide, `pg_auth_members` is shared across all databases of a Cloudberry Database system.
+Because roles are system-wide, `pg_auth_members` is shared across all databases of a Apache Cloudberry system.

 |column|type|references|description|
 |------|----|----------|-----------|